music-encoding/guidelines/_guidelines-v3/03-FRBR/01-FRBRentities.md

 in
 other elements, such as [perfMedium]({{ site.baseurl }}/{{ page.version }}/elements/perfMedium.html){:.link_odd_elementSpec}, as in the following example:

-{% include plainExample.html example="./v3/examples/FRBR/FRBR-sample079.xml" valid="true" %}
+{% include plainExample.html example="examples/FRBR/FRBR-sample079.xml" valid="true" version=page.version %}

 Programmatic concatenation of the work title and one or more characteristics of the expression can be used to provide identification for the expression.
 For example,